Dr. Donna Andrews, Program Coordinator

 NOTE: To apply to the SSCP, you must first apply to the CSU Stanislaus Graduate Program.
 This is a separate application process.
 Students may not be admitted to the SSCP without university graduate admission.

 See Credential Services website for Pre- Credential Program Advising information and application to the Single Subject Credential Program at Credential Services.

 IMPORTANT! - CPR Requirement for Teacher Credentialing Programs, click on link below for detailed information.

 Requirement for Cardiopulmonary Resuscitation Certification (CPR)

 There are two separate applications to enter the Credential Program.

 Application to the Credential Program, $30 fee.
-For application information go to the Credential Services web page.
+For application information click on the link Credential Services web page.